AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 In block-structured AMR, there is a hierarchy of logically rectangular grids.
-The computational domain on each AMR level is decomposed into a union of rectangular domains.
-The :ref:`example of AMR grids<fig:basics:amrgrids>` figure below shows an example of AMR.
-There are three total levels in the example.
-In AMReX numbering convention, the coarsest level is level 0.
+The computational domain on each AMR level is decomposed into a union of rectangular domains. :numref:`fig:basics:amrgrids` below shows an example of AMR with three total levels.
+In the AMReX numbering convention, the coarsest level is level 0.
 The coarsest grid (*black*) covers the domain with :math:`16^2` cells.
 Bold lines represent grid boundaries.
 There are two intermediate resolution grids (*blue*) at level 1 and the